Scania Fencer: Fencer f1

 Q-Park Heathrow Airport were the first operator in the United Kingdom to place an order for the Fencer f1, ordering eleven 10.9 m Fencer f1s with DC07 engines on the new integral chassis, specified for airport bus services with air conditioning and luggage racking.
 The first two Fencers from this order entered service in November 2022.
+A further five Fencer f1s on Scania K280CB chassis were delivered to Ambassador Travel of Great Yarmouth and Passenger Plus of Tadworth in March 2023, later joined by a single delivery on the K280LB chassis for Moving People of Oswaldtwistle in July 2023.

 Estonian bus operator GoBus were the first continental European operator to order the Fencer f1, taking delivery of 24 CNG-fuelled examples, four of which entered service in Harju County in December 2021 and the remaining 20 entering service in Narva in June 2022.
 26 more Fencers have been ordered for delivery in 2022.
+Battery electric Fencer f1s are to be delivered as part of an order of 14 electric buses for use in the Swedish locality of Åre during 2025.

+A single Fencer f1 built on a battery electric bus chassis entered service with Santiago de Chile bus operator Voy Santiago S.A. in May 2023 for trial services in the city.

 Fencer f6

 In November 2021, Scania France took delivery of the first Fencer f6 school coach, built exclusively for use on French school bus networks with a capacity of up to 63 seats as well as four wheelchair spaces.
 The f6 can be built on either a biodiesel or biogas powertrain, the latter of which increases the height of the coach to 3.60 m compared to 3.31 m for the biodisel coach, as the biogas canisters are stored on the roof.
 50 orders for the Fencer f6 have been placed, with delivery of the first examples expected to take place in June 2022.